itsdfish/PublicGoodsTournament.jl/docs/src/example.md

 ### Constructor

 Each player type is associated with a contructor for creating instances of a player.
 The contructor below for the `Cuck` consists of the minimum required keyword arguments: the id of the Cuck, the ids of other players, and a `NamedTuple` of game configuration parameters.
-Additional keyword arguments created in the battle script (e.g., ) and passed to the constructor.
+Additional keyword arguments created in the battle script (e.g., specified [here](https://github.com/itsdfish/PublicGoodsTournament.jl/blob/c896a1602d7ee2633679d8aea58ad60ceb48991a/battles/douche_bag_vs_chuck.jl#L17C1-L18C1)) and passed to the constructor.

 ```julia
 function Cuck(; id, ids, game_config)